 - 1. The presentation should be well organized.
 It should include an attention-getting introduction, a central idea statement, a preview of main points, and a memorable conclusion. - 2.
 Choose a specific purpose and a topic appropriate for the assignment.
 Your topic should address a question of fact, value, or policy. - 3.
 Use at least five sources of information. - 4.
 The presentation should also include at least three types of supporting materials. - 5.
 Choose any of the organizational arrangements described in the text as a way of arranging your key points. - 6.
 The time limit for the presentation is 6 to 8 minutes. - 7.
 Your presentation should be delivered extemporaneously.
 Use a set of note cards as a guide.
+Be prepared to scan or photograph and upload your note cards to the Moodle shell.
 Do not read from a manuscript or memorize your presentation. - 8.
 Dress appropriately on the day of your presentation. - 9.
-On the day designated for persuasive speeches, turn in a word processed complete sentence preparation outline.
-Review outlining principles described in the course text as well as the sample outline and/or outlining template found in the course Moodle shell to assist in development of a strong outline. - 10.
-Turn in a bibliography of sources with your outline.
+On the day designated for persuasive speeches, upload a word processed, complete sentence, preparation outline.
+Review outlining principles described in the course text as well as the Sample Outline and/or Outlining Template found in the course Moodle shell.
+These can assist in development of a strong outline. - 10.
+Upload a bibliography of sources with your outline.
 The bibliography should be word processed and in APA standard bibliographic format. - 11.
 As you listen to others' presentations be attentive and supportive.
 You should applaud each speaker's presentation.